Team culture

 We must deliberately set the tone to create a positive, inclusive research group environment that fuels team efficiency.

 This means create a team mindset, and focusing on similarities rather differences.
-We all work on different projects and have different research questions, but we all have to wrangle data, organize version files, have things we don’t know…let’s create a space where we can talk about all this and find common ground to tackle together so we don’t reinvent.
+We all work on different projects and have different research questions, but we all have to wrangle data, organize version files, have things we don’t know or are stuck on…let’s create a space where we can talk about all this and find common ground to tackle together so we don’t reinvent.

 There can be an advantage to having team conventions.
 This can both reduce friction and reinventing the wheel.
 But there also needs to be room for different skills people come in with.
 For example, if they’re more efficient in Python, don’t want to force R. But want to create space where folks can interoperate and work together.
 The tech/software side helps with this, but it’s our mindsets too.
 We need to be open to it.